RaimondasSileikis/video-games-database/README.md

 cd ..
 cd client
 npm install
 ```

 Start the React aplication:

 ```
 npm start
 ```

 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\
-You may also see any lint errors in the console.
+You may also see any list errors in the console.

 ## Questions